Reading Tips for Parents of Kindergartners

 Play with letters, words, and sounds!
 Having fun with language helps your child learn to crack the code of reading.
 The tips below offersome fun ways you can help your child become a happy andconfident reader.
 Try a new tip each week.
 See what works best foryour child.

-These tips for parents of kindergartners are also available as a one-page handout to download and print:
+These tips for parents of kindergartners are also available to download and print:

 Talk to your child